amartin755/tcppump/SCRIPTFORMAT.md

 #### Protocol Specifier

     arp
+    arp-probe
+    arp-announce

 #### Parameters
-destination IPv4 address
+Destination IPv4 address

     dip

-opcode (1 = request, 2 = reply, whole 16bit range allowed; default 1)
+Opcode (1 = request, 2 = reply, range 0 - 0xffff; default 1)

     op (optional)

-source EUI-48 MAC address; If ommited, address of the network interface is used
+Source EUI-48 MAC address; If ommited, address of the network interface is used

     smac (optional)

-source IPv4 address; If ommited, address of the network interface is used
+Source IPv4 address; If ommited, address of the network interface is used

     sip (optional)

-destination EUI-48 MAC address (default 00:00:00:00:00:00)
+Destination EUI-48 MAC address (default 00:00:00:00:00:00)

     dmac (optional)

+`arp-probe` and `arp-announce` accept only parameter `dip`.
-NOTE: Optionally all vlan tag parameters (see above) are also allowed.
+Optionally all vlan tag parameters (see above) are also allowed.

 #### Examples